offbyfour/Toroid_Coil_Winder/README.md

 # DC_Supply_5.5kW
-This is the project page for an open Source 5.5kW 12-150VDC Supply (250A Max).
+This is the project page for an open source 5.5kW 12-150VDC Supply (250A Max).
 The goal of this page is to provide complete instructions, component lists, HW and SW files to build this project from start to finish.

 ## Target Output Range